 There are women in the world with real struggle.
 Female genital mutilation, walking hours for water, menstruation huts and no access to education are all real damn issues.
 We here in “first world” don’t have them.
 Women here bitch about things much of the world only dreams of.
 Remember that.
 I don’t want to hear women with privileges not afforded to women in the majority of the world complain about their personal oppression.
 Stop.
 It.

 Now, I see rants about body shaming.
 I read complaints about gender gap in pay.
 I see women protesting to keep rights we have.
 I read about qualifications for jobs that have to be changed to meet different standards for men and women.
 Bullshit.
 If you can’t do the job, then you can’t.
 Suck it up buttercup.
 Be a better you, be a better friend, be better at work, be a better mom, a better doctor, run for office, whatever….
 Women, be more than good enough.
 Be better, and help others get better too.

 I will channel June Cleaver because it makes me happy.
 I will be arm candy at a work function.
 I will have dinner ready if company comes over.
 I will proudly be the doting wife because it makes him look awesome and that makes me happy.
 I will make cookies, knit, wrench on my moto and cuss too much.
 I will embrace balance and work on being better for me and those around me.

 Women are powerful.
 We have the right to do whatever the fuck we want to do, and we should.
-I know I will, and will damn sure I encourage others to do so too.
+I know I will, and will make damn sure I encourage others to do so too.

 Wear an apron and bake some damn cookies if you want, or smoke a cigar with your whiskey, ride the bike.
 Be strong, be ballsy and be you, but don’t be awful to people who disagree… that doesn’t help anyone.
 Advocate for all of us with kindness, integrity and intensity.
 Until then, I’m not your feminist.